edge-servers/immunity-controller/README.rst

 How to configure push updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the procedure described below to enable secure SSH access from OpenWISP to your
+Follow the procedure described below to enable secure SSH access from Immunity to your
 devices, this is required to enable push updates (whenever the configuration is changed,
-OpenWISP will trigger the update in the background) and/or
+Immunity will trigger the update in the background) and/or
 `firmware upgrades (via the additional module immunity-firmware-upgrader)
 <https://github.com/edge-servers/immunity-firmware-upgrader>`_.

-**Note**: If you have installed OpenWISP with `immunity22 Ansbile role <https://galaxy.ansible.com/immunity/immunity22>`_
+**Note**: If you have installed Immunity with `immunity22 Ansbile role <https://galaxy.ansible.com/immunity/immunity22>`_
 then you can skip the following steps.
 The Ansible role automatically creates a
 default template to update ``authorized_keys`` on networking devices using the
 default access credentials.